kaltura/playkit-js-seo/README.md

 # playkit-js-seo

-playkit-js-seo is a [kaltura player] plugin that groups several UI services, in order to simplify and facilitate the customization of the [kaltura player] UI by providing a simple and clean API.
+playkit-js-seo is a [kaltura player] plugin that provides search engine optimization (SEO) capabilities for video content played by [kaltura player] SDK and served from kaltura servers.

-Each service manages a different area of UI functionality.
+It integrates structured data (Schema.org) into the player to improve discoverability and visibility of video content on search engines.

+This plugin automatically generates structured data based on the video metadata, including properties such as name, description, thumbnail URL, upload date, expiration date, duration, and content URL.
+The structured data is then either injected directly into the player or communicated to the parent frame if the player is embedded within an iframe.

+By incorporating structured data, the plugin helps search engines understand and interpret video content more effectively.
+This can lead to improved SEO rankings and enhanced visibility in search engine results.

-It relies on [kaltura player] core API for managing UI features.
+It relies on [kaltura player] core API for getting metadata and listing for player events.

-playkit-js-seo is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Babel](https://babeljs.io/) and the [TypeScript compiler].
+playkit-js-seo is written in [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Webpack].

 [Webpack] is used to build the distro bundle and serve the local development environment.